opierre/MNISTER/README.md

 $ tensorboard --logdir=/WORKSPACE/SAVED_MODEL/
 ```

-### Load your neural network and run inference with your own handwritten digit dataset
+### Loading your neural network and running inference with your own handwritten digit dataset

 Once your model has been trained and exported, you may want to load it without using the TensorFlow Serving API. [mnist_load.py](https://github.com/polivier2/MNISTER/blob/master/mnist_load.py) allows you to load your *saved_model.pb* locally and feed the input with your own handwritten digits images.
 In order to run inference, you have to store your image(s) in the images/ folder and name it *own_X.png*, X following the ascending order and starting from 0.
 Then, you have two different use cases: